 “Hill never acknowledged having read Trotsky, but there are distinct parallels between his attacks on the Whig interpretation of history and Trotsky’s brief, but the trenchant analysis of Where is Britain Going?
 In which he identified two revolutionary traditions in British history—that of the Cromwell in the seventeenth century and later of Chartism—both of which were denied by the prevailing conception of gradualism that characterised the Whig view of history.
 “The ‘great’ national historian Macaulay,” Trotsky wrote, “vulgarises the social drama of the seventeenth century by obscuring the inner struggle of forces with platitudes that are sometimes interesting but always superficial.”

-Senor has a very poor understanding of historical processes and individuals in that process.
+Senor has a weak understanding of historical processes and individuals in that process.
 According to her, nobody except the Puritans wanted the English Revolution, but the wider population wanted the King restored.
 “We went through all the tumult of fighting with the King, killing him, mythmaking and blood-shedding, just to reinstate his son voluntarily.
-In Deal, Pepys reports, Maypoles were set up, the streets were strewn with herbs and the booze flowed.
+In Deal, Pepys reports, Maypoles were set up, the streets were strewn with herbs, and the booze flowed.
 The people of Britain chose pleasure over godliness; they chose the King whom they understood over the Republic that they didn’t, and all the tumult of the years just gone was lost in pealing bells and a national exhalation of relief.”